-- Erin Hauck (BS/AD '07) received the Alumni Promise Award
+- Erin Hauck (BS/AD '07) received the Alumni Promise Award.

-- Gregory Cox (BS/BA ’95; MS/Acct. ’96 & CCI BOV member) received the Alumni Service Award
+- Gregory Cox (BS/BA ’95; MS/Acct. ’96 & a current member of CCI’s Board of Visitors) received the Alumni Service Award.

 “We congratulate these outstanding alumni and thank them for their willingness to give back to UT and CCI,” said CCI Dean Mike Wirth.